Astral-Viscount/Science-and-Technology-Fair-Website-2025/README.md

-# Science and Technology Fairs Website Redesign
+# NIWA Canterbury-Westland Schools Science and Technology Fair Website Redesign

-Welcome to the official repository for the **Science and Technology Fair Website Redesign Project**, developed for the **Tech Fair 2025**.
-This project is an initiative by members of the Science & Tech Club from Burnside High School to modernize, improve, and enhance the club's current web presence.
+Welcome to the official repository for the **NIWA Canterbury-Westland Schools Science and Technology Fair Website Redesign Project**, developed for the **Tech Fair 2025**.
+This project is an initiative by members of the Science & Tech Club from Burnside High School to modernize, improve, and enhance the current web presence.

 ## 🚀 Project Overview

-The current Science and Technology Fair's website is outdated, hard to navigate, and not mobile-friendly.
+The current NIWA Canterbury-Westland Schools Science and Technology Fair's website is outdated, hard to navigate, and not mobile-friendly.
 For the 2025 Tech Fair, we are rebuilding it from the ground up with a fresh design, better structure, and improved features.

 **Goals:**
 - Create a clean, modern, and responsive website.